Some STOP/DJVU ransomware victims can decrypt or repair encrypted files: here’s how

 - Decrypt Files Locked by STOP/DJVU Ransomware

-STOP/DJVU Decryptor and Media_Repair are two main utilities which can help to repair OR decrypt files locked by STOP/DJVU ransomware.
-The decryptor is an encrypted-file decryption tool created by Emsisoft and Michael Gillespie and published on October 18, 2019.
-It is currently capable of decrypting 148 virus versions out of 160.
-The tool was developed by creating a side-channel attack on ransomware’s keystream.
+The STOP/DJVU decryptor is an file decryption tool created by Emsisoft and Michael Gillespie and published on October 18, 2019.
+The tool was initially developed by creating a side-channel attack on ransomware’s keystream.
 The tool can help victims recover their files without paying a ransom to the cyber criminals.
-In addition, a tool released by DiskTuna allows repairing certain file types, which you might also find helpful.
-The guide below will explain how to restore data using the said recovery tools.

-According to Emsisoft, STOP DJVU Decryptor is capable of restoring data for about 70% of all victims.
-Unfortunately, 12 versions of the ransomware are the “improved” ones and these can’t be fully recovered at the moment.
-These emerged around August 2019.
+In 2019, Emsisoft has released STOP/DJVU decryptor, and at the time, Emsisoft claimed that it was capable of restoring data for about 70% of all victims.
+Unfortunately, 12 versions of the ransomware were the “improved” ones and these couldn’t be fully recovered.
+It appears that the tougher ransomware versions started emerging around August 2019.

-DJVU ransomware victims should be aware that the virus’ versions based on their extensions are categorized into old and new variants.
+DJVU ransomware victims should be aware that the virus’ versions based on their extensions are categorized into Puma, Uppercase, old and new variants (see detailed description below).
 It’s been a while and all the current versions can be decrypted ONLY if offline encryption was used.
 Additionally, despite online or offline encryption used, you can repair certain file types using DiskTuna’s tool Media_Repair (find the usage guide below).

-UPDATE 2020, July 4th.
-The most popular new STOP ransomware versions and possibility to recover files based on the key type are listed below.
+UPDATE 2022, October 25th.
+The latest STOP ransomware versions and possibility to recover files based on the key type are listed below.
+Versions with retrieved offline keys are also included.

 DJVU versions that can be decrypted (offline encryption) – UPDATED LIST

-Currently, Emsisoft Decryptor for STOP DJVU database includes decryption keys for the following ransomware variants (only if offline key was used, meaning that your one of the personal IDs in C:/SystemID/PersonalID.txt file ends in t1).
-Here is the updated list:
+Currently, Emsisoft Decryptor for STOP DJVU database includes decryption keys for the following ransomware variants (only for offline key encryption victims – see how to determine what encryption type was used on your files).
+Here is the updated extension list:

 .gero, .hese, .seto, .peta, .moka, .meds, .kvag, .domn, .karl, .nesa, .noos, .kuub, .reco, .bora, .nols, .werd, .coot, .derp, .meka, .mosk, .peet, .mbed, .kodg, .zobm, .msop, .hets, .mkos, .nbes, .reha, .topi, .repp, .alka, .nppp, .npsk, .opqz, .mado, .covm, .usam, .vawe, .maas, .nile, .geno, .omfl, .sspq, .iqll, .ddsg, .wiot

-For these versions, the tool can decrypt files locked by OFFLINE key only.
-Keep in mind that the offline key takes time to extract, to the very last versions such as .ifla or .errz might not be decryptable at the moment.
+For these versions, the tool may be capable to decrypt files locked by OFFLINE key only (if Emsisoft’s server contains the key for the variant that affected your files).
+Keep in mind that these decryption keys may take a while to emerge, so the very last versions such as .pouu or .poqw might not be decryptable at the moment.

 Please note that you must remove DJVU ransomware virus remains before you try to recover your files.
-We strongly recommend using INTEGO Antivirus that will also enable real-time protection and blocks malicious downloads.
-Consider scanning with RESTORO to repair virus damage on Windows OS files.
+We strongly recommend using a robust antivirus like INTEGO Antivirus for this task.
+In addition, we strongly recommend scanning with RESTORO to repair virus damage on Windows OS files.

 Before you proceed into the article, check the list of supported extensions to determine whether you can decrypt STOP DJVU files.